-Twitter Co-Founder Launches Decentralized Messenger Bitchat That Works Without the Internet
+Twitter Co-Founder Unveils Decentralized Messenger, Bitchat, That Works Offline

 Jack Dorsey, co-founder of Twitter and CEO of Block, has launched a beta version of Bitchat — a decentralized peer-to-peer messenger that functions entirely via Bluetooth.
 In a tweet, Dorsey said he spent the weekend diving into “Bluetooth mesh networks, relays, storage and forwarding models, encryption, and more.”
 The result: the Bitchat project, introduced on Sunday.